-Summary information on the terms and conditions of the main features of all capital instruments a.
-Tier I Capital primarily comprises of interest free capital received from the Head Office, balance in Statutory reserves and Capital reserves, and non repatriable balance in the Profit & Loss account.
+- 2. Summary information on the terms and conditions of the main features of all capital instruments - a.
+Summary information on the terms and conditions of the main features of all capital instruments b.
+Details of Capital Funds

+Tier I Capital primarily comprises of interest free capital received from the Head Office, balance in statutory reserves and Capital reserves, and remittable surplus retained for CRAR requirement.

-The Tier II Capital mainly comprises of the Provision on Standard Assets and General Loan Loss Provision, which are created in accordance with the extant RBI guidelines.
+The Tier II Capital mainly comprises of the Provision on Standard Assets, General Loan Loss Provision and NPA provision reversal on sale of NPA which are created in accordance with the extant RBI guidelines.